 Can I crochet on a plane?
 Plus other tips you need to know.

 Do you have some big trips planned for this year?
 If you're also planning on crocheting all year, you know you'll want to bring your favorite hobby for long car rides or flights.
-How to Crochet While Traveling will give you some great tips and tricks on bringing your crochet patterns along on your travels and having them make it through the trips safely and secure.
+This page about How to Crochet While Traveling will give you some great tips and tricks on bringing your crochet patterns along on your travels and having them make it through the trips safe and secure.

 You don't want to lose any work, especially if you're trying to finish something when you're traveling, so make sure you read through these pointers.
 You'll be surprised by how many things for which you didn't think to prepare.